circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 ![More detaileds of Workflow]( {{ site.baseurl }}/assets/img/docs/inside-workflows-circle-101-running.png)

-You can read more about workflows here: <https://circleci.com/docs/2.0/workflows/#overview>.
+You can read more about workflows in the [Orchestrating Workflows](https://circleci.com/docs/2.0/workflows/#overview) documentation.

 ### Adding Some Changes to use the Workspaces Functionality